India Travel Guide

 For travellers keen on the railway experience then most major towns are connected by the daily Shatabdi trains.

 Top Things To See & Do

-Part of the famous Golden Triangle route the Taj Mahal is one of India’s most visited cities where you can have you photo taken like millions of others have following Princess Diana’s visit back in 1992.
+Part of the famous Golden Triangle route the Taj Mahal is one of India’s most visited cities where you can have your photo taken like millions of others have following Princess Diana’s visit back in 1992.

-The holiest city in the country is Varanasi, an eye opening place where traditions and spirituality are at the fore.
+The holiest city in the country is Varanasi, an eye-opening place where traditions and spirituality are at the fore.

-The Ranthambore National Park is famous for for being home to the Tiger as well as a wide range of other wildlife such as sloth bears, birds and leopards.
+The Ranthambore National Park is famous for being home to the Tiger as well as a wide range of other wildlife such as sloth bears, birds and leopards.

-For a laid back way of life and in some parts, a hippy lifestyle, Goa is famous as being a place to enjoy beautiful beaches, participate in yoga and meditate.
+For a laid-back way of life and in some parts, a hippy lifestyle, Goa is famous as being a place to enjoy beautiful beaches, participate in yoga and meditate.

 Considered by many to be the most naturally beautiful part of the country with its waterways, canals, lagoons, rivers and beaches.

 With abundant valleys, mountain streams, and tea plantations, this region is popular for honeymooners, leisure travellers and nature lovers.